Breaking Down Project Deliverables: Including Free Templates

 We’ve made it easy to import your projects and tasks into ClickUp, so see which template or templates best fits your need, and be ready to never look back!

 Need a high-level view of your tasks by project type, status, assignee, completion rate, or by remaining budget?
-You’re going to love the easy-to-use ClickUp Project Deliverables Template.
+You’re going to love the easy-to-use ClickUp Budgeted Project Management Template.

-Get started with some preset tasks and subtasks to see how your workload could be managed in ClickUp.
+Get started with some preset tasks and subtasks to see how your project budget could be managed in by tasks in ClickUp.

 2. ClickUp Getting Things Done Template